 Definition of Secured Loans

-The loans that are backed up by some kind of security or collateral assets of the borrower is known as a secured loan.
-The concept behind secured loans is that the collateral asset can be used by the bank or other lender for the recovery of the loan amount in case the borrower fails to pay.
-It is also a way to motivate borrowers to pay the loan within due timeline so that they do not lose their collateral assets and can avoid repossession or foreclosure.
+The loans backed up by some security or collateral assets of the borrower is known as secured loan.
+The concept behind secured loans is that the bank or other lender can use the collateral asset to recover the loan amount if the borrower fails to pay.
+It also motivates borrowers to pay the loan within the expected timeline so they do not lose their collateral assets and can avoid repossession or foreclosure.

-When borrowers go to the bank or lender asking for the loan, the bank will ask what kind of collateral they would like to put as security for the loan in the event they fail to pay the same in the future.
-And in the future, if borrowers face trouble while paying the loan, the lender would put lien i.e. legal claim over the collateral offered by the borrower.
+When borrowers go to the bank or lender asking for a loan, the bank will ask what kind of collateral they would like to put as security for the loan in the event they fail to pay the same in the future.
+And in the future, if borrowers face trouble while paying the loan, the lender would put a lien, i.e., a legal claim over the collateral offered by the borrower.

-The lender or bank has the claim over the borrower’s collateral till the time he or she does not pay back the loan.
-When the loan is fully paid the ownership is transferred from lender to borrower once again.
-And in case borrowers default with the payment of their loans during the loan term, the lender can sell off the collateral to cover off the losses incurred due to the non-payment of the loans.
+The lender or bank has the claim over the borrower’s collateral until they do not repay the loan.
+When the loan is fully paid, the ownership is transferred from the lender to the borrower once again.
+And if borrowers default on the payment of their loans during the loan term, the lender can sell off the collateral to cover the losses incurred due to the non-payment of the loans.

 Features of Secured Loans